etiennecollin/etiennecollin/README.md

 <h1 align="center">Hey there, I'm Etienne 🍁</h1>

 **I am a computer Science Student and a [Schulich Leader](https://schulichleaders.com/) at Université de Montréal.**
-**I love solving problems and understanding how things fundamentally work.**
+**I love solving problems and understanding how things fundamentally work.
+Building fast and efficient software is my passion, and over-engineering solutions is my signature approach :)**

 ## 📈 My GitHub Statistics